 - From the inside of the knees;

-- And also the back part of the arms and under the chin.
+- And also on the back of the arms and under the chin.

 You may therefore consider vibroliposuction when:

 - You have localized areas of fat deposits that are unsightly compared to the rest of your body;

 - You want better definition of your figure;